Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Conclusion

 \section{Conclusion}

-In this article, we have argued that the thermal occupation number of a one-dimensional oscillator in a Gaussian state should be defined with respect to the Fock basis in which the oscillator's quantum state is diagonal.
+In this article, we have argued that the thermal occupation number $\bar{n}$ of a one-dimensional oscillator in a Gaussian state should be defined with respect to the Fock basis in which the oscillator's quantum state is thermal.
 This has several advantages compared to the standard average phonon number.
 Firstly, it can be calculated from observable expectation values of position and momentum fluctuations without having to refer to the oscillator's confining potential.
-Secondly, it is directly related to state purity for all Gaussian states, not only for thermal states.
-In particular, for squeezed thermal states, it equals the number of Bogoliubons that measures the deviation from the {\it squeezed} vacuum \cite{Kronwald2013PRA_2}.
-Finally, it is also a meaningful quantity for non-Gaussian states, as it is a measure of deviation from a minimal uncertainty state.
+Secondly, it is directly related to state purity for all Gaussian states.
+In particular, for states that are squeezed thermal states in the phonon basis, it equals the number of Bogoliubons that measures the deviation from the {\it squeezed} vacuum \cite{Kronwald2013PRA_2}.
+Finally, it is also a meaningful quantity for non-Gaussian states, since, if viewing Equation \eqref{eq:BOccNum2} as a definition, $\bar{n}$ is a measure of deviation from a minimal uncertainty state.

 We studied optomechanical sideband cooling of a one-dimensional mechanical oscillator and showed that the deviation between the thermal occupation number we defined and the standard phonon number is most pronounced in the regime of ultrastrong coupling, i.e., where the optomechanical coupling rate is comparable to the bare mechanical resonance frequency, or when the oscillator's resonance frequency is strongly renormalized.
 However, since average phonon numbers in experiments are sometimes reported to the percent level accuracy, even small deviations between the two occupation numbers are noteworthy.
 We also derived an exact analytical expression for the minimal thermal occupation number achievable with sideband cooling for arbitrary coupling strength.